asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 * PJSIP does not allow multiple TCP or TLS transports of the same IP version (IPv4 or IPv6).

-!!! info "**  **Reloading Config:"
+/// info|Reloading Config
-    Configuration for transport type sections can't be reloaded during run-time without a full module unload and load.
-You'll effectively need to restart Asterisk completely for your transport changes to take effect.
+Configuration for transport type sections can't be reloaded during run-time unless their `allow_reload` option is set to `yes`

-[//]: # (end-info)
+///

+EXAMPLE BASIC CONFIGURATION

-EXAMPLE BASIC CONFIGURATIONA basic UDP transport bound to all interfaces
+A basic UDP transport bound to all interfaces

 ```
 [simpletrans]